Things to know about avalanches, what causes them and how to stay safe

 That means people who ski, snowmobile, snowshoe or enjoy other winter backcountry activities should check the avalanche forecast before they head out and make sure they have the right safety gear.

 Most ski resorts have avalanche protocols or mitigation systems.
 Often that means checking snowpack stability.
-Remote detonations are also used to trigger slides intentionally and remove risky buildup before skiers are allowed on the slopes.
+Remote detonations are also used to trigger slides intentionally and remove risky buildup before skiers are allowed on the slopes, said Chris Lundy, an avalanche specialist with the National Avalanche Center.

+Lundy said is highly unlikely the helicopter that dropped off the skiers in Alaska’s backcountry triggered the avalanche.

+“There is a popular misconception that sounds or vibrations trigger avalanches, and that is not correct at all.
+There needs to be a physical force on the snowpack for an avalanche to occur,” he said.

 How can one avoid an avalanche?